 Is it any good?

-FATAL ATTRACTION is a grownup, well-modulated but deservedly R-rated narrative that builds with relentless force and a truly compelling villain in Alex -- who, as nasty as she is, also articulates clearly the moral code: Daniel betrayed his marriage vows, and there should be consequences.
+FATAL ATTRACTION is a grown-up, well-modulated, but deservedly R-rated narrative that builds with relentless force and presents a truly compelling villain in Alex.
+As nasty as she is, she also clearly articulates the moral code espoused in the movie: Daniel betrayed his marriage vows, and there should be consequences.
 Daniel is indeed quite a rat, but commentators made less of that than the career-woman-bashing stereotype embodied in Alex, a strong female who has it all together but is actually a ticking time bomb of hormones, hate, and homicide (no trick is missed; Alex has other suitors but ignores them to pursue Daniel).
 The ending was notoriously switched before release, from an understated twist to violence that pushes this into slasher-horror territory.
 This movie is definitely not for kids; however, as an anti-infidelity scare flick for adults it still gets the (scarlet) "A."

 Families can talk about...

-Families can talk about the messages in the film -- especially who is more at fault, the obsessed and dangerously deluded Alex, or Dan, who betrays his family by having an affair with her?
+Families can talk about Fatal Attraction's messages -- especially who's more at fault, the obsessed and dangerously deluded Alex, or Dan, who betrays his family by having an affair with her?
 What would one think of Dan if he had gotten away with his adulterous fling?
 Does Alex have a point about Dan being selfish?